Comp-Soc-Science-Methods/HW3_ahp/README.md

-# HW3_ahp
+# Homework 3B
 This is the third homework assignment for DACSS 690C.
-You can access my code here
+You can access my code [here](https://comp-soc-science-methods.github.io/HW3_ahp/)